*This review may contain some spoilers in the Parental Advisory section in an effort to inform parents as to the films content.*

-Based on J.R.R Tolkien’s 1937 novel, Jackson brings the 300-page tale to life through a series of treacherous adventures.
+The premise: Based on J.R.R Tolkien’s 1937 novel, Jackson brings the 300-page tale to life through a series of treacherous adventures.
 Bilbo Baggins (Martin Freeman), Gandalf the Grey (Ian McKellan) and a band of dwarves continue their quest to reclaim their kingdom, Erebor.
 There, they must face the infamous Smaug (voiced by Benedict Cumberbatch), a dragon who terrorized the people of Lake Town and ultimately exiled the Durin folk out of Erebor.
 Thorin Oakenshield (Richard Armitage) longs to take back not only his throne, but the valuable Arkenstone that is greedily guarded by Smaug.

-The second film has a lot more action than the first.
+What we loved: The second film has a lot more action than the first.
 It gets right into the adventure, rather than the slow-moving narrative that An Unexpected Journey followed.